ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.enocean/README.md

 ***condition:*** The condition which has to be true that this set of datafields is processesd.
 In the most cases the condition is a specific value from the data package.

 ***datafield:*** Information where in the data package the data are and how to handle the value.
-Also there is the object definiton for ioBroker.
+Also, there is the object definition for ioBroker.

-***datafield -> secondArgument:*** Used to get a secondary infromation/value from the data package.
-Use case: Units can vary on their amount, so the device sends the unit as a seperate information.
+***datafield -> secondArgument:*** Used to get a secondary information/value from the data package.
+Use case: Units can vary on their amount, so the device sends the unit as a separate information.
 To change the unit inside ioBroker depending on the sent information, it is necessary to know this while processing the value.

 ***datafield -> condition:*** This could be a formula to convert a value.
 This is based on JSON-logic for detailed information